1. Driver PCB

 Driver version 2.0 vs version 1.0

 The difference between driver-v2 and driver-v1 is the internal wiring of individual columns.
-The image on the right shows the LEDs on a driver with an overlay on how they are connected.
-The cyan and magenta lines show, which LEDs belong to a single column in driver-v2.x, the yellow lines on the right show the connections in driver-v1.x.
-Currently, we only share the design files for a driver-v1.x.
+The image on the right shows the LEDs on a driver board with an overlay indicating how they are connected.
+The cyan and magenta lines show which LEDs belong to a single column in driver-v2.x, while the yellow lines on the right show the connections in driver-v1.x.
+Currently, we only share the design files for driver-v1.x.

-If you intend to use one-colored drivers, we recommend driver-v1 as they are slightly easier to debug on a hardware level, should that be necessary.
-Currently, we have not shared the driver-v2 designs, but please get in contact if you would like to have them.
+If you intend to use single-color drivers, we recommend driver-v1 as they are slightly easier to debug at the hardware level, should that be necessary.
+We have not yet shared the driver-v2 designs, but please contact us if you would like to obtain them.

 Panel Driver PCB v2.x (40mm)